 Who can use the service?

-Employees at Umeå University who have an e-mail address ending in @umu.se can use the service.
+Employees at Umeå University with an email address ending in @umu.se can use the service.

 Which files are allowed/not allowed to send via the service?

 In the text above, you will find information about what you need to keep in mind when sending files via the service.
 You need to make your own assessment if your transfer meets legal requirements, other regulations and conditions and whether you should use the service to send your files.

 You may not use the service to send material that is subject to the Security Protection Act (SFS 2018: 585).

 How do I communicate the password to the recipient of the file(s)?